 Which Fitness Classes are good for Flexibility?

 There are a number of fitness classes offered by Everyone Active you can try that will help improve your flexibility.
-These include Yoga, Pilates and Les Mills Bodybalance classes.
+These include Yoga and Pilates.
+As well as taking part at your local centre, you can also introduce these disciplines into your home workout regime very easily.

 Examples of Flexibility-Improving Exercises